 Associate Professor Mentoring Communities

-These communities are open to new and experienced tenured associate professors and will bring together faculty from across UCF to build diverse mentoring and support networks, develop career advancement plans, and identify resources and opportunities needed for advancement.
-The general theme for the Associate Professor Mentoring Communities is career advancement planning, with an emphasis on research.
+These communities are open to new and experienced tenured associate professors and will bring together faculty from across UCF to build diverse mentoring and support networks.

 - Form peer mentoring relationships and networks with a diverse group of faculty leaders from across the university, including other associate professors and professors

-- Develop an intentional career advancement plan, focused partly on research and leadership goals
+- Develop a concrete promotion plan and larger career advancement plan, both focused on research and leadership goals

-- Develop strategies to measure and enhance the impact of their research, including ways to connect it to the values articulated in the university’s Collective Impact Strategic Plan
+- Learn to measure and enhance the impact of one’s research, including ways to connect it to the values articulated in the university’s Collective Impact Strategic Plan

 - Receive encouragement and support from a community mentoring experience